-- As a result, as part of the SFHSS and Aon review of contingency reserve modifications in this presentation, it is recommended that the active dental PPO plan contingency reserve be eliminated (e.g., set to \$0) as of June 30, 2023. - This results in a recommended change of June 30, 2023, contingency reserve for this plan from \$2,060,327 (as approved by the HSB at the January 11, 2024, meeting) to \$0. - This change will reduce the recommended 2025 active dental PPO plan total rate action when presented to the HSB at the May 9, 2024, meeting (based on the impact to the Rate Stabilization proposed action for 2025 plan year to be presented to the HSB at the April 11, 2024, meeting). - The Aon actuary suggests the Governance Committee of the HSB, then the full HSB, consider Policy 210 modification for elimination of the dental self-funded active PPO plan from this Policy later in 2024.
+- As a result, as part of the SFHSS and Aon review of contingency reserve modifications in this presentation, it is recommended that the active dental PPO plan contingency reserve be eliminated (e.g., set to \$0) as of June 30, 2023. - This results in a recommended change of June 30, 2023, contingency reserve for this plan from \$2,060,327 (as approved by the HSB at the January 11, 2024, meeting) to \$0. - This change will lower the recommended 2025 active dental PPO plan total rate increase when presented to the HSB at the May 9, 2024, meeting (based on the impact to the Rate Stabilization proposed action for 2025 plan year to be presented to the HSB at the April 11, 2024, meeting). - Approval of this recommended action today will require a one-time suspension of the Contingency Reserve Policy 210 for the self-funded active employee dental PPO plan.
+The Governance Committee of the HSB could consider Policy 210 modification for the dental self-funded active PPO plan at a later date.